Suicide attempts and self-harm ‘part and parcel of everyday life in a school’

 She told the Children and Families Act 2014 Committee: “The numbers … they’re just enormous.
 I’ve been struck over recent weeks about the number of teachers that have told me that suicide attempts, self-harm are just part and parcel of everyday life in a school now, in a really quite shocking way.”

+The former Children’s Commissioner was being questioned on challenges facing children and young people and the progress being made to tackle these.

-Ms Longfield, who now heads up the Commission on Young Lives, said youth workers tell her they are experiencing more extreme and more frequent incidents.
+Ms Longfield, who now heads up the Commission on Young Lives, said youth workers in schools helping children who are experiencing difficulties tell her they are experiencing more extreme and more frequent incidents.

 They are also increasingly working with parents, she said.